-Avoid fruit-bearing trees and shrubs
+No planting of fruit-bearing trees and shrubs

-Fruit-bearing trees and shrubs, such as crab apple trees, plum trees and Saskatoon berry bushes attract wildlife - ungulates and bears.
+Fruit-bearing trees and shrubs, such as crab apple, plum, and Saskatoon berry, attract ungulates and bears.
+This increases the risk of wildlife harm and poses significant public safety concerns.
 Driven by their keen sense of smell and hearty appetite, bears may lose their shyness around people as they look for calorie-rich foods.
 Bears can climb into trees in search of ripening food, breaking branches in the process, and getting a food reward that will bring them back repeatedly.
 This may also lead to a bear seeking other food sources such as garbage or pet food, thereby putting their life at risk.